Public Education

 DVCCC provides FREE educational and prevention programs to help the community better understand the issue of domestic violence, identify abuse and unhealthy behaviors in relationships, and safely and appropriately intervene or seek help.
 Below is a list of several educational programs DVCCC offers – if you are interested in something, but do not see it listed, please contact the Director of Education Programs for more information.

-Domestic Violence & DVCCC Service Overview:
+Domestic Violence & DVCCC Services: What Everyone Should Know

 Provided in partnership with the Pennsylvania Coalition Against Domestic Violence, Coaching Boys Into Men and Coaching Girls Beyond the game are evidence-based violence prevention programs that utilize the strong relationships between coaches and their athletes to address important topics each week.
 DVCCC trains coaches of high school athletic programs to integrate a series of 15-20 minute, weekly conversations – ranging in topics from personal responsibility and cyberbullying to handling aggression and consent – into their locker rooms, serving as role models for their athletes on – and off – the field.